brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 # Revision History

-Since [@P2214R1], udpating with progress and links to other papers.
+Since [@P2214R1], updating with progress and links to other papers.

 Since [@P2214R0], updating with progress and links to other papers.
 Several changes have been made here: